Accounting Internship Preparation (11572.2)

 Assumed knowledgeFinancial accounting - ability to journalise a range of transactions commonly found in small companies and sole traders.

 Spreadsheets - an ability to incorporate a variety of tools in preparing and interpreting spreadsheets.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 |2024||Bruce, Canberra||Winter Term||27 May 2024||Intensive||Dr David Carter|

 There is no set text for this unit.

 There will be various readings in the unit that will be released on an 'as necessary' basis.

 We will look at sections of Gill, M. (2009) Accountant's Truth: Knowledge and Ethics in the Financial World Oxford, Oxford University Press.
-This is available online through the university library.
+This is available as an e-book, online through the university library.